 Potatoes, apples, whole squash and sausages are examples of foods with nonporous skins.
 These types of foods must be pierced before microwave cooking to prevent them from exploding.
-CAUTION: Cooking dry or old potatoes can cause fire.

 5) GLASS TRAY / COOKING CONTAINERS / FOIL

 - Cooking containers get hot during microwaving.
 Heat is transferred from the HOT food to the container and the Glass Tray.
 Use pot holders when removing containers from the oven or when removing lids or plastic wrap covers from cooking containers, to avoid burns. - The Glass Tray will get hot during cooking.
 It should be allowed to cool before handling or before paper products, such as paper plates or microwave popcorn bags, are placed in the oven for microwave cooking. - When using foil in the oven, allow at least 1-inch (2.5 cm) of space between foil and interior oven walls or door. - Dishes with metallic trim should not be used, as arcing may occur.